gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Add `OperatingSystem` and simple type extending Named
 - Add `Platform.operatingSystem` property.
 Should default to current operating system.
+- Add `ToolChain.targetPlatform` add to the set of supported target platforms for a tool chain.

 ### User visible changes